Prohibition Raid Found ‘One of Finest Distilleries’ in South Plaza

 The southwest corner of 51st and Main has been a popular eating spot for several decades.
 A 1917 map of the block shows only five houses on the block, including 5101 Main, which newspaper reports at the time described as a large and comfortable home where some very fine whiskey was being made despite prohibition being in effect.

-One of the greatest troves of Midtown history comes from the crime logs, which hold fascinating newspaper accounts of car wrecks, runaway wives, domestic robberies, suicides, murders and other events.
+One of the greatest troves of Midtown history comes from the crime logs, which hold fascinating newspaper accounts of car wrecks, runaway wives, domestic robberies, suicides, murders, and other events.
 They sometimes offer the best window into a past that was not intentionally preserved.
 That is true of the South Plaza block from 51st Street to 51st Terrace, Main Street east to Walnut Street.

 At the southeast corner of 51stand Main, now a popular eating spot, local newspapers in 1925 tell the story of one house where prohibition agents found “one of the finest equipped distilleries ever found in Kansas City.”